sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 ![SEGB Parser into Greps](/assets/img/2024-04-01/25_2.png){: width="600"}

-From the output, it seems there were **2** instances of a text input stream (i.e. keyboard input) for the Amazon application.
+From the output, it seems there were **2** instances of a text input stream (i.e. keyboard input) for the Amazon application on 12/24.

 ### Debrief